faye/faye-websocket-ruby/README.md

 ### Running the app with Thin

-If you use Thin to server your application you need to include this line after loading `faye/websocket`:
+If you use Thin to serve your application you need to include this line after loading `faye/websocket`:

 ```ruby